ishabazz/PeekABooCalendar/README.md

 **Dynamic ViewControllers** -  This  restores state restoration in  a scene that uses a dynamic  modal view controller.

-**Opting OUt**  - This branch add exceptions for state restoration and opts out of state restoration if the version has changed since the last time the app was running.
+**Opting Out**  - This branch add exceptions for state restoration and opts out of state restoration if the version has changed since the last time the app was running.